coral/rustchord/README.md

 The Notefinder expects to read samples from a ringbuffer in order to generate the bucketed notes.
 For this reason you need to provide a simple ringbuffer with audio samples in `f32` format.
 The `audioinput` showcases how to do this.

 First create a new instance of the Notefinder with the samplerate that's expected:

 `let mut notefinder = rustchord::Notefinder::new(48000)`

 Then provide samples in a buffer as you process them:

 `notefinder.run(&samplevec)`

 After Notefinder has ran you can get the folded notes by doing:

 `notefinder.get_notes()`

+### Configuring Notefinder

+You can configure parameters of the Notefinder using the set\_ methods.
+For example, to change the input amplification you can use:

+`notefinder.set_amplification(10.0)`

 ### Building from Git